 Course Detail By Section:

 Start (Mt.
 Hood Meadows) to Aid Station 1 (Bennett Pass): Runners start at the Mt.
-Hood Meadows lodge, then head up a service road to connect onto the iconic Timberline Trail, then head west rolling along Timberline Trail to Umbrella Falls Trail, heading down the mountain for a few miles to the junction onto Sahale Falls Trail.
-Sahale Falls Trail ends on a historic bridge and a short paved service road to the Hwy 35 overpass over to Bennett Pass Sno Park and Aid Station 1.
+Hood Meadows lodge, then head uphill on a service road to connect onto the iconic Timberline Trail, then head west rolling along Timberline Trail to Umbrella Falls Trail, heading down the mountain for a few miles to the junction onto Sahale Falls Trail.
+Sahale Falls Trail ends on a historic one lane road bridge and a short paved service road to the Hwy 35 overpass over to Bennett Pass Sno Park and Aid Station 1.
 Except for the first mile, this section is nearly all descent.
 Opt for a quick transition, or take advantage of crew and drop bag access here.

 Aid Station 3 (High Prairie) to Aid Station 4 (Surveyor’s Ridge): Leaving High Praire Aid Station, runners face a long, flowing 6 mile rolling descent on the serenely forested Cooks Meadow Trail, offering several spectacular viewpoints of Mt.
 Hood during the first few miles, transitioning to wildflower meadows and mixed fir and ponderosa pine forest further down.
 The Cooks Meadow Trail crosses Forest Road 44, and immediately end onto Surveyor’s Ridge Trail.
 Runners turn right here, on a footbridge over the Dog River and 1.6 miles of gently rolling trail to Surveyor’s Ridge Aid Station.
 This is a crew accessible aid station with drop bags and portable toilets accessible.
 There is a 12PM cutoff at this aid station.